 Both organizations have the same purpose:

 to identify qualified ophthalmic dispensers for the public and for the ophthalmic community by certifying those who pass the professionally developed examinations.
-They also encourage growth of optical skills though continuing education and approve continuing education programs for recertification.
+They also encourage growth of optical skills though continuing education and approve continuing education programs for re-certification.

 In Florida, one of the requirements to be eligible to sit for the National Optician Board Exam is to successfully complete the ABO and NCLE exams.
-Florida opticians are not required to maintain these voluntary certifications, which require renewal every three years and includes; a certification renewal fee and continuing education requirements that may be different than Florida’s continuing education requirements depending on your individual situation.
+Florida opticians are not required to maintain these voluntary certifications, which require renewal every three years and include a certification renewal fee and continuing education requirements that may be different than Florida’s continuing education requirements depending on your individual situation.

 Florida opticians are able to use one or both “Alternate Renewal Methods” of renewing their certification.
 Check the chart below to see how the renew requirements apply to you.